MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Alows you to quickly build to Windows 8.l, Windows Phone 8.0, Windows Universal or All (cycling through Windows 8.1, Windows Phone 8.0 and Windows Universal).

-### Features Menu

-This allows to enable/disable some commonly used Windows features.
-Things like having the sound options in the charm settings or displaying an IAP disclaimer when opening the game for the first time.

-These features can be set in the _Features_ window under the _MarkerMetro_ menu on Unity.

-These settings are stored in a file called `WinSharedSettings.xml`, so you must add this file to your version control system once it becomes updated.

 ### Plugins Menu

 This repository includes a stable version of all dependent Marker Metro plugins.
 You can easily update to later versions, as well as use and debug local versions of WinLegacy and WinIntegration.